Ask anyone at Stroud Water Research Center what makes working here great, and most often you’ll hear that it’s the people.

 Not counting senior scientists, the aggregate of experience among the current technical staff is over 150 years.

-Roberts joined the Center’s staff in 1972, and he’s been working alongside friend and colleague Mike Gentile, also a research technician, since Gentile was hired in 1997.
+Roberts joined the Center’s staff in 1972, and he’s been working alongside friend and colleague Mike Gentile, also a staff scientist, since Gentile was hired in 1997.

 Working Behind the Scenes